gwhigs/django-model-workbook/README.md

 # django-model-workbook
-A wrapper for XlsxWriter to help express Django models as tables in Excel (with formatting)
+A wrapper for XlsxWriter to help express Django models as formatted tables in Excel

 ## Requirements
 - XlsxWriter